 Superior Spider-Man

 Wondering what the first issue of Superior Spider-Man is all about, or what the series is all about?
 I don’t blame you.
 While at the hands of Doctor Octavius, Peter Parker’s body was stolen by Doc Ock himself, who was able to swap out of his dying body prior to his death.
-But what is this new, or superior Spider-Man?
+But what is this new wall-crawler all about?

 Mary Jane

 The real surprise though is the revelation that the real Peter Parker did not cross over when he died.
 His soul is still present and watching, and wants to find a way back.
-This first issue of Superior Spider-Man is exciting, and is a great first issue.
+This first issue is exciting, and is a great start.
 Revealing that Parker’s true soul still exists leaves open a window to have him return to his old body, if the fans hate this new comic series.
 Personally, I think it is an exciting twist.
-Be sure to get your hands on this issue.
+Be sure to get your hands (Affiliate Link) on this issue.

 For those who are curious, the series ends with Octavius realizing that he must relinquish control back to Peter Parker in order to save the day.
 Problems with The Green Goblin come to haunt him after he finds a bug in Octavius’ surveillance equipment that he was using to monitor the city.
 When things go from bad to worse, it turns out that Peter’s capacity for love was necessary to resolve everything.
 I know that’s vague, but I’m not explaining every detail.